Death was at my door

 Tanya, my estranged wife told me she filed for divorce the evening I got out of county jail.
 The very next day my landlord asked me to move out of my apartment in five days.
 I was deeply depressed.
 I saw no way out.
 There was nobody I could turn to for help and I did not know how to reach out to someone.
 Life no longer seemed worth living when I attempted suicide three days after I was released from county jail and two days before my eviction.

 My near-fatal suicide attempt story began on October 23, 2003 when I overdosed on enough pills to kill an elephant only to survive by a miracle that was God's intervention.
 Was I brain dead before or after I overdosed on pills?
 Before I took my overdose of prescription drugs I asked God for forgiveness and help.
-I knew that committing suicide was not only a sin but it was wrong.
+I believed that death by suicide was not only a sin but it was wrong.
 I could have been created as a rock or tree but to be born as a human was the greatest gift by God.

 I was predestined to have a near death experience from my suicide attempt so I would care about suicide.
 God knew I would write "Never Surrender your Soul."